Web Video: Confused Matthew

 - Matthew's Favorite Movies: An inversion of his usual review type in which he talks about his favourite films, but in similar detail, with typically three videos plus a summary epilogue.
 These films were usually well received by the general public, but Matthew may like them for different reasons than the usually stated ones.
 His all-time favorite film is Moulin Rouge!.

-- Matthew's Mixed Reviews: These are in-depth reviews of movies, sometimes requested, that he thought were decent films but still had issues he wanted to talk about, like the Tom Cruise version of War of the Worlds, or were sequels to movies he had previously reviewed, such as 2010: The Year We Make Contact or The Lion King II: Simba's Pride, comparing and contrasting them to the original films.
+- Matthew's Mixed Reviews: These are in-depth reviews of movies, sometimes requested, that he thought were decent films but still had issues he wanted to talk about, like the Tom Cruise version of War of the Worlds, or were sequels to movies he had previously reviewed, such as Two Thousand Ten The Year We Make Contact or The Lion King II: Simba's Pride, comparing and contrasting them to the original films.
 Has also grown to include movies that Matthew loved but had enough significant problems to not be one of his favorite movies (Iron Man 3), or movies that Matthew didn't like but had too much good stuff to ignore to be a full-on Confused Matthew review (Star Trek Into Darkness).

 - Miniviews: Similar to requested reviews, except not requested.
 Matthew gives a short one-video summary of his view on a film.
 These are often films that are part of a wider trilogy or series whose other entries Matthew has given longer reviews of, such as the Matrix films.
 As Matthew has stated, these are for movies, good or bad, where he feels he doesn't have enough material to justify a longer review.

 - Random Rants: As the title suggests, Matthew rants about something that has recently pissed him off, not necessarily film-related but usually media-related in general.